Dedicated IP Hosting

 IPv6 addresses will be stored in AAAA records in our Domain Name System (DNS) records.
 They are not yet in common usage but will become more common over the next five years.

 Vint Cerf, Chief Internet Evangelist at Google, explains why we need IPv6: “the next version of the Internet.”

 With IPv6, there are eight groups of hexadecimal numbers, separated by colons.
 This system will provide many billions of addresses, making it far easier to assign unique IPs to sites.
 An IPv6 address is 128 bits long, against 32 bits for the old addresses.

 Many hosting companies are already offering IPv6 addresses, but not all routers can handle them.
 Before adding an IPv6 address to your account, it’s best to research the pros and cons:

-- Many routers ignore AAAA requests, making loading time very slow, since the client machine has to wait for the request to time out
+- Some older routers and DNS servers ignore AAAA requests, making loading time very slow since the client machine has to wait for the request to time out

 - It may be possible to track individuals on the internet, raising privacy concerns

 - Unique addresses mean it would be easier for advertisers to track us

 - IPv6 addresses are less legible, so they are difficult to type, memorize or distribute